MontoyaAndres/platzi/platziVideoApp/README.md

+## This project is broken

+This is beacuse the API causes weird problems that does not let to continue with this app.

+The complete code from Platzi, you can find it [here](https://github.com/LeonidasEsteban/platzi-video-react-native)

 ## Tips

 El comando `react-native android` es para generar la apk a nuestro dispositivo android y el comando `react-native start` es para empezar a trabajar.